reMarkable/envconfig/README.md

 2. It does not inherit the name of untagged nested struct fields.
 3. It does not attempt to look for unprefixed versions of names when the prefixed environment variable is missing.
+4. Environment variables explicitly set blank are not handled any differently that missing variables.
+That means that required fields, always require a value (not just the presence of the variable).
+This also means that default values will override empty environment variables.

 ```Go
 import "github.com/reMarkable/envconfig"